Seanmclem/solidjs-router/README.md

 To render the presence of a certain css class in the case of a path-match, use the 'activeClass' prop to indicate this class.

 ## Query String parameters
-Query String parameters are automatically extracted from the url and added to the resulting component as a `queryParams` prop.
+Query String parameters are automatically extracted from the path prop of a `<RouterLink>` and added to the resulting component as a `queryParams` prop.
 Example:

 ```javascript
 // Main.jsx